GiorgosKoulouris/AWS-BatchUpdateDrsTemplates/README.md

 python init_xls.py --region regionName --workbook-path ./DRS_Templates.xlsx
 ```

-**NOTE:** If you execute this on CloudShell while being on the DR region, the *--region* option can be omitted.

 **NOTE:** If the *--workbook-path* option is omitted, by default, the XLS file will be placed in your working directory and will be named *DRS_Templates.xlsx*